ZLouisMiguel/game-jam-series/README.md

-# Game Jam Series
+# Game Jam Series 🎮
 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6+-F7DF1E?logo=javascript&logoColor=000)
 ![TypeScript](https://img.shields.io/badge/TypeScript-Projects-3178C6?logo=typescript&logoColor=fff)
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=flat&logo=openjdk&logoColor=white)
 ![Game Dev](https://img.shields.io/badge/Game_Development-From_Scratch-111827)
 ![Vanilla](https://img.shields.io/badge/Vanilla_JS-No_Frameworks-4CAF50)

-**Game Jam Series** is a personal learning project where I design and build **playable games from scratch**, focusing on fundamentals, clean logic, and hands-on problem solving.

-This repository acts as the **central hub** for all games in the series.
-Each game lives in its own repository and explores different mechanics, ideas, and technical challenges primarily using **JavaScript, TypeScript, and browser APIs**.

-New games are added over time as the series grows.
+I build games from scratch just for the fun of it.
+No game engines, no shortcuts, just me figuring out how things work by actually building them.

+This is the hub for everything in the series.
+Each game lives in its own repo and taught me something new.
+Some are polished, some are rough, all of them were worth building.

 ---

-## Goals of the Series
+## Why I'm doing this

-- Strengthen core **game logic and state management**
+- Get better at game logic and state management
-- Practice **canvas rendering**, UI feedback, and interaction
+- Actually understand how rendering and input works under the hood
-- Explore different genres and mechanics
+- Try different genres and see what breaks 😄
-- Improve code structure, readability, and reusability
-- Build a public record of consistent learning
+- Write cleaner code with each new project
+- Have something to show for the time I spend coding

 ---